tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 ```

 ### Code Review

-# Today we will be learning all about servers.
+# Today we will be learning all about servers

 - Lets start by looking at the Lab.
 In Cavas.

 - This is the first day that the labs will be executed through Trello.
 Talk about Trello.
 - [City Explorer Trello Board](https://trello.com/b/ZmD87LCC)
     - Each lab is a different color
     - Each task is well labeled
     - Each feature is well described
     - Each task is well documented
 - Students will FORK the board to track their progress
 - Students will submit a proper submission to canvas